alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 An RTSP Sender resource MUST indicate `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` for the `transport` attribute.

-A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an RTSP stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.
+A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an RTSP Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

-A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the RTSP stream and that it cannot be constrained as no sub-Flows are exposed.
+A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the RTSP Stream and that it cannot be constrained as no sub-Flows are exposed.

-The mux Sender MUST express its limitations or preferences regarding the RTSP streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
-The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+The mux Sender MUST express its limitations or preferences regarding the RTSP Streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
+The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's Streams and sub-Streams capabilities.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

-The following parameter constraints can be used to express limits or preferences on the mux stream:
+The following parameter constraints can be used to express limits or preferences on the mux Stream:

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
-  Indicate the minimum and maximum audio layers supported in the RTSP stream.
+  Indicate the minimum and maximum audio layers supported in the RTSP Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [video_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#video_layers)
-  Indicate the minimum and maximum video layers supported in the RTSP stream.
+  Indicate the minimum and maximum video layers supported in the RTSP Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum data layers supported in the RTSP stream.
+  Indicate the minimum and maximum data layers supported in the RTSP Stream.
 The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

-A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.
+A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-Streams.

-A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio, video or data sub-stream, MUST be assumed as having their default value.
+A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio, video or data sub-Stream, MUST be assumed as having their default value.

 Note: The Sender's attributes and associated transport capabilities of a coded format specification are assumed to exist for each sub-Stream, each having their default values.
 For example the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` associated with some coded format specification are assumed as having their default value of `dynamic` and `in_band` respectively.